Professional Network Series

 Registration covers the full 2026–2027 series.

-Includes one complimentary central office administrator seat per registration.
+Registration includes one complimentary central office administrator per district.

 Many districts enroll multiple administrators to build shared understanding across buildings and the system.